The OptionalT Transformer:

 - Null vs. empty confusion:

 OptionalT.liftFtreats anullvalue insideF<A>asOptional.empty().
-If you want to explicitly signal absence, useOptionalT.nonerather than relying on null propagation. - Unit as error type: When using
+If you want to explicitly signal absence, useOptionalT.nonerather than relying on null propagation. - Unit as error type: when using

 handleErrorWith, the handler function receivesUnit.INSTANCE, not a descriptive error.
-If you need typed error information, considerEitherTinstead.
+If you need typed error information, considerEitherTinstead. - Reaching for the transformer when

 - Monad Transformers - General concept and choosing the right transformer